pianoyeg94/Cypress-Sample-Tests-Noveo-/README.md

 1) Sample Automated Test Suite entry point in: cypress/integration/testSamples/login_spec.js

-All the necessary comments in the entry point module are provided, just follow them and you'll get a pretty good understanding of what's going on in the framework.
+All the necessary comments are provided in the entry point module, just follow them and you'll get a pretty good understanding of what's going on in the framework.

 2) Sample Manual Tests in the doc extension file.